-But there are other days when simple is best.
-This healthy baked apple slices recipe is simple all the way down to the list of ingredients — only eight, most of which you probably have on hand right now.
+This healthy baked apple slices recipe is simple down to the list of ingredients — only eight, most of which you probably have on hand right now.

 How to Make Baked Apple Slices

 It’s so easy to make this sliced baked apple recipe!
-Let’s discuss the ingredients first.
+Here are the steps to make it:

 Step One: Peel and Slice the Apples

 Peel and slice the apples and add the slices to a mixing bowl.
 Immediately toss the apple slices with lemon juice to prevent them from browning.

 There are a few tricks for cutting apples.
 I prefer using a vegetable peeler to remove a thin layer of the peel around the apple.
 It’s ok if a little bit of peel is left on.
 Be sure to save those apple peels!
 I love adding them to my green smoothies.

 Then, cut the apples in half and remove the core and slice them into 1/4 inch slices.

 Here’s more about the best apples for apple pie (which also works for this recipe) and how to slice them.

 We’re going to be drizzling the apple slices with a mixture that will create a wonderful sauce around the apples.
 Here’s how we do that.